Puffy Paint

 Puffy Paint Rainbow

-I hope you make the most fun art projects with this DIY puffy paint recipe!
+I know you’ll make the most fun art projects with this DIY puffy paint recipe.
+Kids will love getting creative with this colorful, textured paint.

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!